Digital Detox - 9 Steps to Mental Clarity

 Set tech-free zones: bedroom (for sleep), dining area (for connection), and meditation corner.

-A 2021 study links device-free spaces to 25% better sleep (Sleep Research, 2021) [ref: 3].
+A 2021 study shows device-free spaces links to better sleep (Sleep Research, 2021).

 Explore Daily Mind-Body-Soul Rituals for sacred spaces.